Delivering Quality Healthcare

 • Additional funding for GP practices to take on more patients.

-• Increased numbers of urgent and after-hours clinics across the country, so you can see a doctor an hours’ drive from wherever you live in NZ.
+• Increasing numbers of urgent and after-hours clinics across the country, so you can see a doctor an hours’ drive from wherever you live in NZ.

 • A new medical school at Waikato University to train more doctors and nurses for community and rural practices.

-• Hiring more nurses - more than 2000 have been added to the frontline since taking office.
+• Hiring more nurses - around 2000 have been added to the frontline since taking office.

 • Increasing nurse practitioner training places to 120 by 2026, providing faster, better care.